How to remember or save previous value of a changed cell in Excel?

 Save previous cell value with VBA code in Excel

 Supposing you have a table as below screenshot shown.
-If any cell in column C changed, you want to save its previous value into the corresponding cell of column G or save in comment automatically.
+If any cell in column C changes, you might want to save its previous value in the corresponding cell of column G or as a comment automatically.
 Please do as follows to achieve it.

 The following VBA code helps you saving previous cell value of specified column into another column.